wharfkit/website/src/lib/docs/ContractKit/Contract.md

 # Contract

-`Contract` class instances represent a specific `Antelope smart contract`.
-They make available several methods to retrieve contract data as well as generating contract actions that can be executed using the [SessionKit transact method](/docs/session-kit/transact).
+A `Contract` class instance represents a specific `Antelope smart contract`.
+It makes available several methods to retrieve contract data as well as generating contract actions that can be executed using the [SessionKit transact method](/docs/session-kit/transact).

 ## Creation

-In most cases, `Contract` instances will be created by the [ContractKit](/docs/contract-kit) load method.
+In most cases, `Contract` instances will be created by the [ContractKit](/docs/contract-kit/contract-kit) load method.
 However, they can also be created manually:

 ```ts
 import { Contract } from "@wharfkit/contract"